mm318/cudaz/Readme.md

     defer incremented_arr.deinit();
 }
 ```
-For running above code system refer to the example project: [increment](./example/increment)
+For running above code system refer to the example project under [example/](./example/)

 ### Develop
 Clone this repo and run tests: